-The harvest is planned so that there is something to pick every week of the year, even though during the coldest months we are not completely self-sufficient.
+I try to plan the harvest so that there is something to pick every week of the year, even though the pickings are much smaller during the colder months.

 If you’d like to read more about our gardens here are a few posts: